BradenEverson/BradenEverson/README.md

 ![Git](https://img.shields.io/badge/-Git-333333?style=flat&logo=git)

 ![Braden Everson's GitHub stats](https://github-readme-stats.vercel.app/api?username=BradenEverson&theme=prussian)
-#### I am fascinated by the world of Deep Learning along with all of the ramifications it holds for the future of our world.
-I believe that bringing Rust to the forefront of the ML revolution is how we truly revolutionize the applications of this technology 🦀🦾
+#### I am fascinated by the world of Embedded Systems, Rust, Machine Learning and the unions that these three topics hold.
+I believe that Rust can serve not only as the future of machine learning, but its embedded runtimes can bring new avenues and use cases for Machine Learning in embedded environments 🦀🦾

 ### Projects:

 #### Currently, I am working on a Rust crate named Unda 🌊.
-Unda aims to bring the ease of the Tensorflow and Keras library into the world of Rust without being a wrapper library 🧠⚙️
+Unda aims to bring accelerated Machine Learning through the XLA library into Rust.
+Ensuring robust types and blazingly fast model training 🧠⚙️

 #### Unda has ranked in 4th place for the [MSOE Rosie Supercomputer Challenge](https://www.msoe.edu/rosie-challenge/)!